 That is not the complete list, of course, just some of the most popular ones.
 There are many more to choose from.

 The broad characteristics of the commodities market have been mostly the same for hundreds of years.
 We can go as far back as the 19th century.
 Back then, farmers in America began to use what we now term “forward contracts.”
 They were useful for selling crops like wheat and corn.
-The buyer and seller agreed on the delivery of a specific commodity at a specific price on a future date.
-In order to reduce the risk to the buyer, the contract also included a partial payment.
-Today we refer to it as “margin”, with the balance on delivery.
+The buyer and seller agreed on delivering a specific commodity at a specific price on a future date.
+To reduce the risk to the buyer, the contract also included a partial payment.
+Today we refer to it as “margin,” with the balance on delivery.
 In effect, this lowered the risk of non-delivery.
 Meanwhile, the seller had an incentive to follow through with the agreed transaction.

 How do Commodities Work?

-It is safe to say that the trading of commodity futures is an integral element of the commodities market.
+It is safe to say that commodity futures trading is an integral element of the commodities market.
 Both speculators and those looking for physical delivery/receipt of specific commodities.
 While many people frown upon the activities of some speculators, it is the speculators that add a huge degree of liquidity to these very active markets.
 In essence, a commodities futures exchange is an information exchange.
-All of the buyers, sellers, traders and speculators come together to create a “fair price.”
+All buyers, sellers, traders, and speculators come together to create a “fair price.”